loreanvictor/rxdeep/docs/md/index.md

 ## ![](https://vuejs.org/images/logo.png) Vue.js

-You can use [vue-rx](https://github.com/vuejs/vue-rx) to render `State` objects in your Vue apps, which should (I don't know if it would) yield similar performance improvements:
+You can use [vue-rx](https://github.com/vuejs/vue-rx) to render states in your Vue apps, which should (I don't know if it would) yield similar performance improvements:

 ```ts